 -

-This information may be downloaded as text or CSV by clicking the “Download” button.
+This information may be downloaded as text, CSV, or PDF by clicking the “Download” button.

 Engine Analytics

-On the Analytics page of your account, you can find useful graphs to help see how ImageEngine is working on your site.
-Many of these graphs show only bytes image content requests.
+On the Analytics page of your account, you can find helpful graphs to help see how ImageEngine works on your site.

-You may view the analytics for all Engines or only a set of them. uncheck boxes for engines you do not wish to have included.
+You may view the analytics for all Engines or only a selected set.
+Uncheck boxes for engines you wish to leave out.

 If you only wish to view the Analytics page for a specific engine, you may access a single Engine's analytics pages from the sidebar: